Selena Gomez: 2007–2012: Breakthrough with Disney and Selena Gomez & the Scene

-In 2008, while working on the second season of Wizards of Waverly Place, Gomez voiced Helga in the animated film Horton Hears a Who!
-The film became a commercial and critical success, grossing over US$300 million worldwide.
-That same year, she starred as an aspiring dancer Mary Santiago in the teen musical comedy film Another Cinderella Story, the second installment of the A Cinderella Story series, released on direct-to-video.
-This role earned her a Young Artist Award.
-She contributed three songs to the soundtrack, including the single "Tell Me Something I Don't Know", which became her first entry on the U.S. Billboard Hot 100 chart.
-She also recorded the song "Fly to Your Heart" for the soundtrack of the animated film Tinker Bell.
+In 2008, Gomez had a minor voice role in the animated film Horton Hears a Who!.
+She also starred as Mary Santiago, an aspiring dancer, in the direct-to-video teen musical comedy film Another Cinderella Story, the second installment in the A Cinderella Story series.
+Her performance earned her a Young Artist Award.
+She contributed songs to the film's soundtrack, including her debut single "Tell Me Something I Don't Know", which marked her first entry on the US Billboard Hot 100 chart.
+At age 16, Gomez signed with Hollywood Records, and formed the production company July Moon Productions.